 When Sarah was younger, she was fascinated by how living things like plants and animals work.
 Brains were particularly exciting to her because they were full of mystery, just waiting to be discovered.
 She soon discovered that she loves to think, learn, write, and teach about brains.

 Sarah received her Ph.D. in Neuroscience from UC Berkeley in 2015, using brain scans to figure out how people learn to control their movements.
-She currently teaches at Stanford University courses in how to develop a research argument and another on how to think like a scientist when solving real-world problems.
-Sarah also teaches brain biology in the Psychology department at the University of San Francisco.
+She taught at Stanford University courses in how to develop a research argument and another on how to think like a scientist when solving real-world problems.
+Sarah also taught brain biology in the Psychology department at the University of San Francisco.
+Currently, Sarah is an AP Psychology teacher at Making Wave Academy in Oakland, CA.

 In third grade, Lucky wrote a class report on Dr. Mae Jemison, a physician-scientist-astronaut who was the first African American female to go into space.
 As she grew older, Lucky learned that Dr. Jemison also conducted biomedical research in space and built numerous science-education programs when she returned to Earth.
 Lucky has been inspired by her ever since.
 Lucky aspires to improve medical treatments for patients through scientific discovery and patient care, which is why she majored in science and now attends medical school.